freenet/web/hugo-site/content/faq/index.md

 This system will allow users to collaboratively filter content, putting them in direct control to shape their experience according to their own preferences.
-Freenet’s [Ghost Keys](https://freenet.org/ghostkey) also allow users to establish reputations privately, laying the foundation for a decentralized reputation system that respects privacy.
+Freenet’s [Ghost Keys](https://freenet.org/ghostkey) allow users to establish reputations privately, laying the foundation for a decentralized reputation system that respects privacy.

 No filtering approach is perfect, especially in centralized systems, but we think a decentralized method can work as well or better.